andymckay/arecibo/listener/docs/source/server/installation.rst

 You will require a App Engine application.
 You can create a free one at http://appengine.google.com/.

-So you can push to to the server you will need a copy of the **Python** App Engine SDK installed, you can get that here: http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python
+So you can push to to the server you will need a copy of the **Python** App Engine SDK installed, you can get that here: http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python.

-You will need git to check out Arecibo from github: http://git-scm.com/
+You will need git to check out Arecibo from github: http://git-scm.com/.

 You will need the current version of Django.
 At the time of writing, we are supporting Django 1.2.1: http://www.djangoproject.com/download/1.2.1/tarball/ - the chances are any later version will work.

 Installation steps
 ------------------------------------------------

-The following are done on Mac OS X. Other operating system may vary.
+The following are done on Mac OS X. Other operating systems may vary.

 1. Create an App Engine instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~